Hats-Protocol/hats-protocol/README.md

 #### Displaying Hat Ids

-Unfortunately, the rich information embedded within a hat id is hard to see when the id is converted to base 10, which is how most applications and front ends display uint256 numbers read from smart contracts.
+Unfortunately, the rich information embedded within a hat id is hard to see when the id is converted to base 10, which is how most applications and front ends display uint256 values originating from smart contracts.

 It is recommended for front ends to instead convert hat ids to hexidecimal, revealing the values of the bytes &mdash; and therefore the hat levels &mdash; directly.